-The mission of the RN-to-BSN Completion Program is to embrace diversity and provide a quality, accessible, enriching educational experience that allows the student to continue lifelong learning utilizing evidence-based practice in the profession of nursing.
+Our mission is to embrace diversity and provide a quality, accessible, enriching educational experience that allows the student to continue lifelong learning utilizing evidence-based practice in the profession of nursing.

 Students enrolled in NUR 301 (first nursing course of the program) must attend a mandatory in-person orientation the week before the class starts.

-For those enrolling in NUR 301 in Fall 2020, Mandatory Orientation will be held Friday, August 21 from 10:00 a.m. - 1:00 p.m. through WebEx.
+For those enrolling in NUR 301 in Spring 2021, Mandatory Orientation will be held Friday, January 15, 2021, from 10:00 a.m. - 1:30 p.m.
 Instructions will be sent to students who have registered.